 Vinyl flooring can reproduce the look of wooden boards or parquet, stone, or patterned tiles.
 It’s softer and quieter underfoot, so might be the way to go to cut down on clatter when the family troop in and out.
 Vinyl flooring is a breeze to clean as well.
 Like laminate, it’s a cost-conscious buy.

 Carpet and natural flooring for hallways

 Carpet is the hallway flooring choice for many homeowners.
-Carpet can’t be mopped if shoes or paws bring mud in, of course, but carpets can have good resistance to soiling, and be hard wearing enough for hallway life.
-Try a wool-rich version (80 per cent wool, 20 per cent manmade fibres).
-Carpet’s also a good noise-dampener.
+Carpet can’t be mopped if shoes or paws bring mud in, but carpets can have good resistance to soiling and be hard wearing enough for hallway life.
+Try a wool-rich version (80 per cent wool, 20 per cent manmade fibers).
+Carpet is also a good noise-dampener.
 Pattern, including stripes, can make an impact in the hall and will look nice between vacuuming sessions.